-If a site is created with Atomic Design principles from the get go, all the atoms and molecules created before the building of a site can serve as a basic style guide.
-However in the case of a site that hasn't been built atomically (or without a style guide), it isn't difficult to extrapolate the basic reused components and put them together to construct more pages for the site.
-Please bear in mind it is always best to create a site atomically from the beginning than to introduce Atomic Design principles to a site later on.
+If a site is created according to Atomic Design principles from the get-go, all the atoms and molecules that are created before the site is built can serve as a basic style guide.
+Even for sites that haven't been built atomically, it isn't difficult to extrapolate the basic components and put them together to construct more pages.
+Bear in mind, though, it is always best to create a site atomically from the beginning, rather than trying to introduce Atomic Design principles to a site later on.

 03. Easy to understand layout